nova-framework/docs/basics/template-engine.md

 The native **Template Engine** responds to View files with the extension `.tpl`all views which will use the template syntax should be have the extension .tpl view files with .php won't be able to use the template engine.

+> **Submime Text** users can install a highliter package to recognise the template syntax https://github.com/nova-framework/template-highlighter-sublime-text

 ## Control Structure

 ### Printing variables